-Biological research activities in the past few years have helped the mankind in multiple areas such as medical diagnosis, evolving biotechnology, using forensic biology, virology and biological systematics.
+Biological research activities in the past few years have helped mankind in multiple areas such as medical diagnosis, evolving biotechnology, using forensic biology, virology, and biological systematics.
 Further, all these developments would not have been possible without the knowledge of DNA sequences.
 And biological sequencing techniques are the tools that help in acquiring the knowledge of DNA sequences.

 What is DNA sequencing?

 DNA of any organism has four bases namely: adenine, cytosine, thymine, and guanine.
 And DNA sequencing is nothing but a process to determine the mentioned nucleic acid sequence.
 You can use any kind of biological sequencing technique for DNA sequencing.
 In return, it gives you the order of the above-mentioned bases in DNA.